roman-milk/roman-milk.github.io/the-neighbors-wife-5.md

  I had the urge to run to the nearest jewelry store.
 She smiled as if she had read my thoughts, leaned over, and sucked my cock into her mouth.
 When I was fully erect, she said, "Can I be on top?
 I've never done it that way."
 I welcomed her.
 Our lovemaking was softer and sweeter and slower paced that night, but while the intensity of the heat was less, the pleasure was at least as great.

  We didn't have sex for a week.
 She was too sore Tuesday and Arthur came home Wednesday.
 But from there forward, we were together as much as time and circumstances would allow, which meant we spent most every day with each other.
 Sometimes, we studied.
 Sometimes, we fucked.
 Sometimes, we made love.
-Report_Story #3